-This video shows a simple exercise that can activate (or ‘wake-up’) key muscles that, when not working as they should, can prevent the spine from bending forward properly.
-Because this exercise ‘decompresses’ the low back, it can often result in better backward bending as well.
+The video below shows a simple exercise that can ‘wake-up’ key spinal muscles that, when not working as they should, prevent the spine from bending forward correctly.

-Important: if you are not a patient of our clinic, don’t use this exercise until you have consulted your doctor or therapist.
-This article and video are for my patients only because they will have been briefed and shown how and when to do this.
-This exercise video is not for ‘blanket use’.
+If you aren’t a patient of our clinic, don’t use this exercise until you have consulted your doctor or therapist.
+My patients will have been briefed and shown how and when to do this.
+This exercise is not for ‘blanket use’.

 The muscles affected are primarily the lumbar spinal erectors, the gluteus maximus and hamstring chain, and the all-important psoas group (a hip flexor).

-- You want to ‘wake’ up your back before exercise or vigorous movement (it’s a great one to incorporate into a stretch routine)
+- You want to wake up your back before exercise or vigorous movement – this is a great one to incorporate into a stretch routine.

-- You’ve got a significant painful knee or hip problem
+- You’ve got a painful knee or hip problem.

-- You get sciatic pain down either leg when doing it
+- You get sciatic pain down a leg when doing it.

-- Any mild to moderate low back-ache that does NOT go away quickly as you do it
+- Any mild to moderate low back-ache that does not go as you do the exercise.

-Finally, BE CAREFUL not to rock so far back that you fall backwards!
-Get into the exercise carefully until you are familiar with it.
+Take care not to rock so far back that you fall backwards and get into the exercise carefully until you are familiar with it.